the-technat/the-technat/content/posts/arch.md

 ## Sudo

-Add the following to `/etc/sudoers` using `EDITOR=vim visudo` to allow the wheel group to run sudo commands:
+Uncomment one of the following linens in `/etc/sudoers` using `EDITOR=vim visudo` to allow the wheel group to run sudo commands:

 ```bash
 %wheel ALL=(ALL) ALL #--> will prompt for password when using sudo